anonaddy/addy.io/source/_articles/adding-a-custom-domain.md

   <img class="shadow" src="/assets/img/help-verify-domain-for-sending.png" alt="Verify domain for sending" title="Verify domain for sending">
 </div>

-The SPF record authorises the AnonAddy server to send email on your behalf.
+The SPF record authorises the addy.io server to send email on your behalf.
 The DMARC record informs cooperating mail servers what they should do with your email message if both SPF and DKIM checks fail.

-The CNAME records point to AnonAddy DKIM (DomainKeys Identified Mail) keys.
+The CNAME records point to addy.io DKIM (DomainKeys Identified Mail) keys.
 The reason there are two is so that we can easily rotate keys in the future for security reasons.

 > **Note**: If you are adding a **subdomain** e.g. mail.example.com please change the host values to the following